Lia Pereira: Skating career

+Women's singles career

 Early years

-Pereira began learning to skate in 2012.
-During the 2017–18 season, while still competing at the pre-novice level as a singles skater, she formed a pairs skating partnership with James Robart-Morgan.
-Pereira/Robart-Morgan qualified to the 2018 Canadian Novice Championships, where they finished ninth.
-The partnership ended after one season, and she made her novice debut as a singles skater in the 2018–19 season.
+Pereira began figure skating in 2012.
+She made her novice debut as a singles skater in the 2018–19 season.
 In an early international foray, she won the gold medal at Skate Milwaukee on the 2018 North American Series.
 Pereira was sixteenth at the 2019 Canadian Novice Championships.

-In her second season as a novice, Pereira was the silver medallist at the 2020 Skate Canada Challenge in that category.
+In her second season as a novice, Pereira was the silver medalist at the 2020 Skate Canada Challenge.
 She went on to win the bronze medal at the 2020 Canadian Novice Championships.
 With the onset of the COVID-19 pandemic, both domestic and international competitions were heavily impeded, as was skater training.
-Pereira moved up to the junior level, with her most notable competition being a virtual Skate Canada Challenge, where she won the bronze medal.
+Pereira moved up to the junior level, with her most notable competition being the virtual 2021 Skate Canada Challenge, where she won the bronze medal.

-2021–22 season
+2021–22 season: Junior international debut

-With the resumption of international junior competition, Pereira began her international junior debut at the Cranberry Cup International in Norwood, Massachusetts, placing fifth in the junior women's division.
-She was then assigned by Skate Canada to make her Junior Grand Prix debut at the 2021 JGP Russia in Krasnoyarsk.
-After finishing tenth overall, she called it "an amazing experience," adding "I learned a lot more about myself about how to handle the pressure of an event like this."
+With the resumption of international competitions, Pereira made her junior international debut at the Cranberry Cup International in Norwood, placing fifth in the junior women's division.
+She was then assigned by Skate Canada to make her ISU Junior Grand Prix debut at the 2021 JGP Russia in Krasnoyarsk.
+After finishing tenth overall, she called it "an amazing experience," adding, "I learned a lot more about myself [and] about how to handle the pressure of an event like this."

 Pereira competed at the senior level domestically, coming tenth in her debut at the 2022 Canadian Championships.
-She was chosen to represent Canada at the 2022 World Junior Championships, alongside national junior champion Justine Miclette.
-Both she and Miclette were first sent to the International Challenge Cup, where Pereira finished sixth, including a third-place finish in the free skate.
-She achieved personal best scores in the short program and overall at the World Junior Championships, where she finished fourteenth overall despite being twelfth and thirteen in the two segments.
+She was chosen to represent Canada at the 2022 World Junior Championships, alongside junior national champion Justine Miclette.
+Due to concerns related to the Omicron variant, the World Junior Championships could not be held as scheduled in Sofia in early March and were rescheduled for mid-April in Tallinn.
+Pereira was first sent to the International Challenge Cup, where she finished sixth, including a third-place finish in the free skate.
+She achieved a personal best of 158.86 points at the World Junior Championships, where she placed fourteenth overall.